Labfolder - Migrating from a Previous Installation

 General Recommendations

 Installing the Kubernetes cluster in a different VM than the previous installation is recommended.
+Creating a new VM will ensure no leftovers from the previous installation.

 It is possible to connect to any database external to the new Kubernetes cluster, including the previous installation database.
 In this case, only part of the migration process is required, as explained below.